 Astrology and Tarot combined creates a unified whole.
 Most tarot cards have astrological attributions that we can use.
-Tarot books on astrological spread often separate out the zodiac and houses, but this is not the way astrology works!
-The Golden Dawn has not helped in this respect as the zodiac signs and Houses are separate spreads within the Opening of the Key spread.
+The Golden Dawn has not helped as the zodiac signs and Houses are separate spreads within the Opening of the Key spread.

 Laying out the Tarot Astrology Spread

-The cards are dealt out in a circle anticlockwise, with the first card, the rising sign at the 9 o'clock position.
+Deal the cards in a circle anticlockwise, with the first card, the rising sign at the 9 o’clock position.

 The Reader should memorise the attributions of:

 - The astrological attributions of the cards.